-The Directors are responsible for the governance of the Society, on behalf of the members, and are committed to good practice in corporate governance.
-During the year they had regard to the principles of the 2016 version of the UK Corporate Governance Code ('the Code' issued by the Financial Reporting Council) as it applies to building societies, in accordance with the expectation of the regulators.
-The board will have regard to the principles of the revised Corporate Governance Code published in July 2018 for the financial year commencing 1 February 2019.
+The Directors are responsible for the governance of the Society, on behalf of the members, and are committed to best practice in corporate governance.
+During the year they had regard to the principles of the 2018 UK Corporate Governance Code ('the Code') published by the Financial Reporting Council which applies to listed companies and followed those elements considered appropriate and proportionate to the Society in line with the Building Societies Association Guidance on the Code.